Lower Bounds on the Generalization Error of Nonlinear Learning Models: Model and problem statement

 with the $q^l$s, $l=1,\ldots,L$, defined recursively as $\boldsymbol{q}^{1}=W^{(1)}\boldsymbol{x}/\sqrt{d}$ and $\boldsymbol{q}^{l}=W^{(l)}\sigma(\boldsymbol{q}^{l-1})/\sqrt{N_{l-1}}$ for $l\geq 2$; here, $\sigma:\mathbb{R}\to\mathbb{R}$ is a continuous function, $\sigma(\boldsymbol{x})_i=\sigma(\boldsymbol{x}_i)$, and $W^{(l)}$ are the \textit{weights} of the network.
 Since our output is a scalar, we always have $N_L=1$.
 The vector $\boldsymbol{\theta} \in \mathbb{R}^P$ is then taken as the collection of weights $W^{(i)}$, $i=1,\ldots,L$, with $P=\sum_{l=1}^{L}N_{l}N_{l-1}$.

+We often make the following assumption on the structure of feed-forward networks. \begin{assumption} $W_{ij}^{(l)}\sim \mathcal{N}(0, \alpha_l^{-1})$, independent, with ${\alpha_l}>0$, $\alpha_l=\alpha$ for $1 \leq l<L$. \end{assumption} Assumption \ref{subsec:assumptionsiFF1} relates to the prior distribution of the weights, and probably could be relaxed to allow for more general smooth distributions; here again, using non-Gaussian weights would increase the complexity of the computations, because the Hessian of the (log of the) prior will not be deterministic.

-We often make the following assumption on the structure of feed-forward networks.
-Recall that in our setup, those are really assumptions on the structure of the data. \begin{assumption} $W_{ij}^{(l)}\sim \mathcal{N}(0, \alpha_l^{-1})$, independent, with ${\alpha_l}>0$, $\alpha_l=\alpha$ for $1 \leq l<L$. \end{assumption} \begin{assumption} The activation function $\sigma$ is five times differentiable and bounded, together with its derivatives, by some constant $K_\sigma<\infty$. \end{assumption}
+Our last assumption is a technical assumption that allows for the use of calculus in the derivation of our bounds.
+It can be relaxed as in e.g., \cite{mei2019generalization}.
+We note that Assumption \ref{subsec:assumptionsiFF2} is satisfied by all commonly-used activation functions, including the ReLU and sigmoid functions. \begin{assumption} The activation function $\sigma$ is five times differentiable and bounded, together with its derivatives, by some constant $K_\sigma<\infty$. \end{assumption}

 For convenience, we introduce the constants